How Does Fake Door Testing Work? Benefits & Risks for Researchers

 • Translate quantitative and qualitative feedback into actionable insights that will help you build better products and increase user adoption.

-What is fake door testing #
+What is fake door testing? #

-Fake door tests present the user with an invitation to use a product that isn’t actually there.
-This can be a CTA button, an in-app notification, a pop-up or a slide-out, or even a product video or an ad.
-Anything that mimics the visual aspect of an existing product.
 When the user clicks or signs up for that fake product, they receive a message or land on a page that comes out with the truth the product doesn’t exist (yet).

 Despite the general fear around fake doors, there are some great benefits for businesses.
 Let’s explore what some of these fake doors can do for your team.